 Loading Terminals

-FFC is building loading terminals on the Meta river that will facilitate the import of supplies and export of products.
+FFC is building a small loading terminal on the Meta river that will facilitate the import of supplies and enable the export of our products.
+Our products will be sent up river for delivery to Puerto Lopez.

 Communication